Parchive/par3cmdline/windows/README.txt

 https://github.com/Parchive/par3cmdline/files/8318148/Parity_Volume_Set_Specification_v3.0.md

- I wrote this in C language for Visual C++ 2019 64-bit compiler.
+ I wrote this in C language for Visual C++ 2022 64-bit compiler.
-You can compile this by Microsoft Visual Studio Community 2019.
+You can compile this by Microsoft Visual Studio Community 2022.
-Because this uses much memory, I support 64-bit build only on 64-bit OS.
+Because this uses much memory, I support only 64-bit build on 64-bit OS.

  Because some features of gcc don't work on Windows OS, I could not use MinGW (gcc for Windows).
-(Such like UTF-8, file access, or C runtime library.)
+(Such like UTF-8, file access, or GNU C runtime library.)

  This is for testing usage only.